Semi-analytical solutions for eigenvalue problems of chains and periodic graphs

-Now for simulation $x_j$ and $y_j$ are taken from complex uniform disc of radius 1 and theorem \ref{main} is applied to generate the support of eigenvalue distribution shown in figure \ref{m5}.
-Figure \ref{m5} is for a matrix of dimension 500 with
+As an example, $x_j$ and $y_j$ were taken from uniform disc of radius 1 in the complex plane and Theorem \ref{main} was applied to generate limiting supports for the eigenvalue distribution.
+Matrices of dimension 500 are shown in Figures \ref{m5} and \ref{m53}.

-In figure \ref{m52},
+In figure \ref{m5},

-In figure \ref{m53},
+$\qquad$In figure \ref{m53},